- Vehicles(car, van, truck)etc

 - Change the router’s LAN IP

-- Choose a difficult Wi-Fi password with strong security protocol
+- Choose a difficult Wi-Fi password with a strong security protocol

 - Disable WPS (Wi-Fi Protected Setup).